Global stocks, oil rise on data, ECB cash injection

 NEW DELHI India's industrial output grew 3.1 percent in April from a year earlier, government data showed on Monday.

-NEW YORK Global stocks rose on Thursday as investors focused on an improving U.S. labor market and other data in hopes the rally would advance further, while crude oil surged on news that Israel would soon test-fire a ballistic interceptor missile.
+NEW YORK Global stocks rose on Thursday as investors zeroed in on encouraging economic data in hopes the equities rally would advance, while crude oil surged on signs of stronger fuel demand and worries over supply disruptions related to Iran.

 "They are on the right road, which means that the risks associated with Europe are starting to abate.
 And that's really good news," said Hugh Johnson, chief investment officer of Hugh Johnson Advisors LLC in Albany, New York.

-U.S. stocks recouped losses from Wednesday after the latest data on jobless claims bolstered views of an improving American labor market and solid monthly sales from retailers fed investor sentiment.
+U.S. stocks recouped losses from Wednesday, after the latest data on jobless claims bolstered views of an improving American labor market and solid monthly sales from retailers bolstered investor sentiment.

-However, gains were muted due to fears that other data signaling slower growth will prevent this year's rally, which has pushed major stock indexes to multi-year highs, from climbing much further.
+Gains were muted due to fears that other data signaling slower growth will keep this year's rally, which has pushed major stock indexes to multi-year highs, from climbing much further.

-In oil markets, Brent crude rose above $126 a barrel on the Israeli announcement and as data indicating strength in the U.S. economy and Chinese data showing stronger-than-expected factory growth in February drove expectations of strong demand for oil.
+In oil markets, Brent crude rose above $126 a barrel as the data indicating strength in the U.S. economy and Chinese data showing stronger-than-expected factory growth in February drove expectations of strong demand for oil.

 The ongoing concerns about disruptions of Iranian oil supplies -- already being reduced in the wake of Western sanctions against Tehran for its disputed nuclear program -- added support.

-On Wall Street, investors said the 13,000 level on the Dow, which was breached on Monday for the first time since May 2008, represented a major psychological barrier for stocks.
+On Wall Street investors said that the 13,000 level on the Dow, which was breached on Monday for the first time since May 2008, represented a major psychological barrier for stocks to move ahead.

-Major U.S. automakers' posting stronger sales in February also supported Thursday's gains.
+Also supporting gains on Thursday, major U.S. automakers posted stronger sales in February.

-Shares of Ford Motor Co (F.N) rose 2.3 percent and shares of General Motors (GM.N) rose 1.7 percent.
+Shares of Ford Motor Co (F.N) rose 2.7 percent, and shares of General Motors (GM.N) rose 2.0 percent.

 Euro zone bank shares rose 2.6 percent after French and Spanish government borrowing costs fell at auctions and yields on Italian notes dropped on the secondary market, following the ECB's cash injection on Wednesday.

-Italian banks, which own the lion's share of the country's debt, led gainers, with Banco Popolare BAPO.MI rising 10.5 percent and UniCredit (CRDI.MI) up 5.8 percent.
+Italian banks, which own the lion's share of the country's debt, led gainers with Banco Popolare BAPO.MI rising 10.5 percent and UniCredit UCG.MI up 5.8 percent.

-"The funding risk in the banking system has reduced substantially," said Dennis Jose, strategist at Barclays Capital.
-"The risk of the sovereign having to eventually bail out the banks has also reduced" with the ECB's liquidity measure.
+"The funding risk in the banking system has reduced substantially," Dennis Jose, strategist at Barclays Capital, said.
+"The risk the sovereign having to eventually bail out the banks has also reduced" with the ECB's liquidity measure.

-The euro fell slightly in volatile trading after hitting a one-week low on initial concerns over U.S. economic data.
+The euro was fell slightly in volatile trading after falling to a one-week low on initial concerns over U.S. economic data.

 Remarks by Federal Reserve Chairman Ben Bernanke had little impact on the market.
 Bernanke said he was worried that the rapid decline in U.S. unemployment may not be sustained.